Robert Borsak MLC

 Hunting and fishing representative

-Number two on Shooters and Fishers ticket, Jim Muirhead calls himself a 50 per cent shooter; "I shoot 50 per cent of the time."
+Jim Muirhead calls himself a 50 per cent shooter, 50 per cent fisher.

-He's a shotgun, rifle and pistol man, target shooter and budding deerstalker.
-Married, 46, and living on 25 acres at Finley, just north of the NSW border town of Tocumwal, the plant operator started shooting as a kid, mentored by an uncle, a professional rabbit trapper.
+He's a shotgun, rifle and pistol man, target shooter and budding deerstalker, and keen fisher.
+Married, 49, and living on 25 acres at Finley, just north of the NSW border town of Tocumwal, the plant operator started hunting as a kid, ferreting and trapping, mentored by an uncle, a professional rabbit trapper.

-"My problem is I've got too many hobbies," he said.
+"My problem is I've got too many hobbies," he says.
 "I'm a muay-thai instructor (kick-boxer), member of pistol and hunting clubs.
-I shoot F&G, SSAA comps and go on retrieving trials.
-I'm a keen photographer, I fish for cod and redfin near home and ride my wife Viv's horses."
+I shoot F&G, SSAA, and go on retrieving trials.
+I'm a keen photographer, I fish for Murray cod, yellow belly and redfin near home and ride our horses with my wife Viv."

 The Howard ascendancy got him worked up into active gun politics.
 "I was over it when Howard took my guns – a Remington 1187 Premier semi-auto shotgun and a semi-auto .22 Sterling.
-The police took them to Shepparton and I watched them get squashed.
-That really hurt."
+I took them to Shepparton and I watched them get squashed.
+That really hurt.

-"From my involvement with local clubs, I joined a district branch of the Shooters Party and started going to state conferences.
-I've been to seven so far.
-I put up my hand when the party asked me to be No 2.
-I felt they needed someone from the country, an ordinary bloke like me."
+"From my involvement with local clubs, I joined a district branch of the Shooters and Fishers Party and started going to state conferences.
+I've been to approximately 13 so far.
+I felt they needed someone from the country, an ordinary bloke like me to be part of the team and so I do what I can for the party.
+It was our branch that took the name change [from Shooters Party to Shooters and Fishers] to the state conferences for many years.
+Now Shooters and Fishers we will become a bigger and stronger party for our voters.

-"I was one of the organisers against the river red gum environment alliance, trying to stop the extreme Greens and the government from excluding hunters and fishers from these areas.
-Now it's a national park.
-I believe in sustainable anything... like timber harvesting, fishing and hunting."
+"I was one of the organisers in the River Red Gum Environment Alliance, an alliance that at its peak had approx 140,000 people behind it.
+We were trying to stop the extreme Greens and the government from excluding hunters and fishers from these areas, state forests that people used.
+Now they are national parks, locked up for the feral animals and weeds to slowly kill the forests.
+I believe in sustainable anything... like timber harvesting, fishing and hunting.